Attention deficit hyperactivity disorder: Stimulants

-Methylphenidate and amphetamine or its derivatives are first-line treatments for ADHD as they are considered the most effective pharmaceutical treatments.
-About 70 percent respond to the first stimulant tried and as few as 10 percent respond to neither amphetamines nor methylphenidate.
+Methylphenidate and amphetamine or its derivatives are often first-line treatments for ADHD.
+About 70 per cent respond to the first stimulant tried and as few as 10 per cent respond to neither amphetamines nor methylphenidate.
 Stimulants may also reduce the risk of unintentional injuries in children with ADHD.
 Magnetic resonance imaging studies suggest that long-term treatment with amphetamine or methylphenidate decreases abnormalities in brain structure and function found in subjects with ADHD.
 A 2018 review found the greatest short-term benefit with methylphenidate in children, and amphetamines in adults.
+Studies and meta-analyses show that amphetamine is slightly-to-modestly more effective than methylphenidate at reducing symptoms, and they are more effective pharmacotherapy for ADHD than α2-agonists but methylphenidate has comparable efficacy to non-stimulants such as atomoxetine.